To Make Girl Who Is Deaf Feel At Home, Dozens Of Neighbors Learn Sign Language

 What the new parents didn't know was that their neighbors in Newton, Mass., would decide they needed to start learning sign language, too.

-The Savitzes had moved to their Newton neighborhood — an enclave of about 100 houses, on a peninsula in the Charles River -- just three months earlier.
+The Savitzes had moved to their neighborhood — an enclave of about 100 houses, on a peninsula in the Charles River — just three months earlier.
 It's a close-knit place where many families have lived for decades.
 When they moved in, Glenda says a neighbor stopped by to deliver a directory of everyone who lived in the neighborhood, complete with photos and contact information.
 She says their next-door neighbors called themselves "newbies" to the area – and they had been there 17 years.

 "It gives you an idea that this is a place people don't want to leave," Glenda says.